torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 The assignment of VMBus channel interrupts to CPUs is done in the function init_vp_index().
-This assignment is done outside of the normal Linux interrupt affinity mechanism, so the interrupts are neither "unmanaged" nor "managed" interrupts.
+This assignment is done outside of the normal GNU/Linux interrupt affinity mechanism, so the interrupts are neither "unmanaged" nor "managed" interrupts.

 The CPU that a VMBus channel will interrupt can be seen in /sys/bus/vmbus/devices/<deviceGUID>/ channels/<channelRelID>/cpu.
 When running on later versions of Hyper-V, the CPU can be changed by writing a new value to this sysfs entry.
-Because VMBus channel interrupts are not Linux IRQs, there are no entries in /proc/interrupts or /proc/irq corresponding to individual VMBus channel interrupts.
+Because VMBus channel interrupts are not GNU/Linux IRQs, there are no entries in /proc/interrupts or /proc/irq corresponding to individual VMBus channel interrupts.

-An online CPU in a Linux guest may not be taken offline if it has VMBus channel interrupts assigned to it.
+An online CPU in a GNU/Linux guest may not be taken offline if it has VMBus channel interrupts assigned to it.
 Starting in kernel v6.15, any such interrupts are automatically reassigned to some other CPU at the time of offlining.
 The "other" CPU is chosen by the